Features and Eligibility

 - The length of the placement is 12 weeks, though fellows may negotiate with their faculty mentors for flexibility in their schedules.

 - Fellows are asked to attend the SURF opening reception with their faculty in June.
 In the fall, fellows will present their summer work at a college symposium.
-Fellows may also be invited to participate in other events throughout the year.
+Fellows may also be invited to participate in other events throughout the year, including informal summer gatherings to share their progress.

 Faculty eligibility and requirements